-Forex market: Indian rupee gain against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index
+Forex Market: Indian rupee gain against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-Mumbai: The Indian rupee surged against the US dollar.
-As per the market experts, the support by the Dovish Central Bank has helped the Indian currency to surge against the US dollar.
+Mumbai: The Indian rupee appreciated against the US dollar in the forex market.
+The easing crude oil prices and positive trend in the Indian share market supported the upward rally of the Indian currency.

-At the interbank foreign exchange, the Indian rupee opened strong at 74.25 against the US currency.
-During trading, it inched higher to 74.19, up by 27 paise over its previous close.
-On Thursday, Indian rupee had settled at 74.46 against the US dollar.
-The forex market was closed on Friday for ‘Diwali Balipratipada’.
+At the interbank foreign exchange, the Indian rupee opened strong at 74.38 against the dollar.
+During early trade it gained further and reached at 74.33, higher by 12 paise over its previous close.
+On Friday, the Indian rupee had settled at 74.45 against the US dollar.

-The dollar index, which measures the US currency’s strength against a basket of six currencies, fell 0.01% to 94.31.
-Foreign institutional investors were net sellers in the Indian share market as they offloaded shares worth Rs 328.11 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.12% to 95.01.
+Foreign institutional investors were net buyers in the Indian share market as they purchased shares worth Rs 511.10 crore.

 Post Your Comments